Skip to main content

 " Hein?
 Look up front!"
 She whispered excitedly.
 He looked ahead to see Heer, Rosalina, Ven, Rohan, Shakti and Bhago up front.

 " What?"
-He asked confused.
+He asked, confused.

 " Specimens."
 She gave out a small giggle. " Heer and..."

 " Not Today!"
-He gave out a sigh.
+He sighed.

 " Oops, wrong timing."
 She made him smile.
 The gaat bandhan was done by Bhago.

-It was time for the Sindoor Daan and Bhago stepped forward to help him with the veil but it looked like Pratap didn't need any.
+It was time for the Sindoor Daan, and Bhago stepped forward to help him with the veil, but it looked like Pratap didn't need any.
 He lifted the veil with his left hand, along with the mang tika and put the vermilion on her hairline with his ring, with such ease, making her blush redder than the vermilion that everyone went " Aww."
-He put the mangalsutra around her neck like he was told and she could feel his face right above her face making her blush more, in the veil.
+He put the mangalsutra around her neck like he was told, and she could feel his face right above her face, making her blush more, in the veil.
 It was then time for the pheras.

 " Ab Baojiraj aage, Kuwaranisa piche chalenge phere ke liye, ek dusre ke daine haat ka kanistha pakriye."
-Ajab was thinking about what the instruction meant when he put his little finger entwining on hers and moved ahead.
+Ajab was thinking about what the instruction meant when he put his little finger entwined on hers and moved ahead.

 " Pehla vachan, titho pe, puja pe, koi bhi dharm karm pe, hamesha apne ardhangini ko aap saath le jaenge."